patrickromeromccafferty/wetgrain/about.md

 # about

 Wet Grain is an annual print magazine for new poetry in English.
-Its fifth issue, guest-edited by Leo Boix & Nat Teitler FRSL, spotlighted the work of British Latinx poets.
+Its fifth, most recent issue, guest-edited by Leo Boix & Nat Teitler FRSL & published in July 2024, spotlighted the work of British Latinx poets.

 Since 2020, it has included the work of emerging poets alongside recipients of awards including the Pulitzer, a MacArthur Fellowship, the Pushcart Prize, the German Book Prize, and the Eric Gregory.

-Each issue, selected poets are invited to contribute a short piece of commentary on work included in the issue.
+Each issue, selected poets are invited to contribute a short piece of commentary on a poem included in the issue.
 Covers feature commissioned etchings and are hand-printed, making each copy an original print.

-The magazine was founded by Christian Lemay and Patrick Romero McCafferty
+The magazine was founded by Christian Lemay and Patrick Romero McCafferty.

 ### Issue Five, Summer 2024, guest-edited by Leo Boix & Nat Teitler